Mission

 Organizational Overview

-Since being established in Des Moines in 1924, the main focus of St. Vincent de Paul’s (SVdP) work is to assist those living in poverty in becoming self-sufficient by helping to remove roadblocks as we walk with them on their journey out of poverty.
-The Des Moines Council operates two thrift stores, two social services departments, an education center, and a child watch center.
-SVdP employs around 40+ paid staff and many volunteers.
+Since being established in Des Moines in 1924, St. Vincent de Paul (SVdP) has focused on assisting those living in poverty by removing obstacles in their journey toward self-sufficiency.
+The Des Moines Council operates four thrift stores, two social services departments, an education center, and a child watch center.
+SVdP employs more than 80 paid staff members and relies on many amazing volunteers.

-The approach of St. Vincent de Paul is multifaceted, and intentionally diversified.
-Our goal is to treat the symptoms that have caused our clients to experience poverty, not just patch the problem.
-As such, our social services and education center work hand-in-hand to provide access to resources for those in need.
+The approach of St. Vincent de Paul is multifaceted and deliberately diverse.
+Our goal is to address the underlying causes of poverty experienced by our community, while also focusing on alleviating the hardships of reaching self-sufficiency.
+To achieve this, our social services and education center work together to provide essential resources for those in need.
 These resources may include, but are not limited to:

-The IMMERSION program is a Nationally replicated reentry program that was developed in Des Moines, IA.
-Through partnerships with Bridges of Iowa, the Polk County Jail, and State correctional facilities, we teach courses in the jails and prisons on healthy relationships at home and work, financial literacy, provide mentors, and can utilize our other resources to meet peoples’ basic needs to successfully transition from jail or prison to society.
+The Immersion program is a nationally replicated reentry initiative that originated in Des Moines, Iowa.
+Utilizing collaborative partnerships with Bridges of Iowa, the Polk County Jail, and various state correctional facilities, this program offers educational courses in jails and prisons, focusing on essential topics such as healthy relationships in personal and professional settings, financial literacy, and mentorship.
+Additionally, Immersion provides access to various resources designed to help individuals meet their basic needs, facilitating a successful transition from incarceration back into society.

 Social Services (two locations)